Financial Information: Summer Sessions (2014)

 for Delaware Educators

 Teachers and instructional aides in the Delaware public elementary and secondary schools will automatically receive a University-funded credit for summer session courses

-at the Graduate level in the Colleges of Arts & Sciences, Earth, Ocean & Environment, Education & Human Development and Health Sciences, reducing their graduate level tuition by approximately 60% of the published UD Tuition Rates.
+at the Graduate level in the Colleges of Agriculture & Natural Resources, Arts & Sciences, Earth, Ocean & Environment, Education & Human Development and Health Sciences, reducing their graduate level tuition by approximately 60% of the published UD Tuition Rates.
 Credit for courses at the Graduate level in the Lerner College of Business and Economics will reduce their net cost to $750 per credit.

 (See table of net tuition below).

 Teachers are also required to pay all other applicable fees, including the $15 General Fee, the $30 Registration Fee and $50 Student Comprehensive Fee for each session.

 To qualify for the Delaware Educator Scholarship, teachers must hold a current certificate as a regular, provisional, temporary, or substitute teacher in the State of Delaware, and must have taught in Delaware public schools at least one-half of the total class hours during the preceding academic year (90 days).